shintjoo/badgerparking/README.md

 Most Recent on top

 Project Log:
+--10/28/23 - add timer and button to adjust timer to main activity, time selected is stored in shared preferences and will used to calculate the time remaining when the app is run.
+However there is still an issue with calculating the time remaining between days.
+There is no way to set and store dates as of yet.
+(Daniel)

 -- 10/24/23 - added RSS compatibility to display news from madison street engineering, added a news page (nick)